-- 24. (1) For the purpose of ensuring that planning authorities' recommendations to the permissions board will enable that board, in disposing of applications regarding permissions, to achieve a balance between public transport supply and demand that is both effective and efficient, every planning authority must prepare a plan known as a 40 permissions strategy, which must eventually form part of its public transport plan. - (2) A permissions strategy must contain and set out the planning authority's policy and strategies in relation to at least- - (a) the role of each public transport mode and identification of the preferred road based mode or modes with regard to its area, including transport into or from 45 the areas of other planning authorities, and interprovincial transport; - (b) the circumstances in which permissions or permits authorising the operation of public transport within any part of its area, should be allowed; - (c) the use of public transport facilities within its area; - (d) the avoidance of wasteful competition between transport operators; - (e) the conclusion of commercial service contracts for unsubsidised public transport services; and - (f) the conditions which should be imposed by the permissions board in respect of permissions. - (3) Permissions strategies must be in accordance with the requirements, and in the 55 manner and form as generally prescribed by the Minister in consultation with the MECs, but the MEC may prescribe the content of permissions strategies in addition to such requirements.
+- 24. (1) For the purpose of ensuring that planning authorities' recommendations to the board will enable that board, in disposing of applications regarding operating licences, to achieve a balance between public transport supply and utilisation that is both effective and efficient, every planning authority must prepare a plan known as an operating licences strategy, which must eventually form part of its public transport plan. - (2) An operating licences strategy must contain and set out the planning authority's policy and strategies in relation to at least- - (a) the role of each public transport mode and identification of the preferred roadbased mode or modes with regard to its area, including transport into or from the areas of other planning authorities, and interprovincial transport;

-- (4) (a) The permissions strategy must, subject to paragraph (b), be submitted to the MEC for approval. - (b) Such approval must relate only to procedures, financial issues that affect the province, provincial policy and principles, transport across the boundaries of the areas of planning authorities, interprovincial transport and other matters provided for in provincial laws.

-(5) In the absence of a public transport plan, a planning authority must ensure that its permissions strategy is updated on a continuous basis and consolidated at least once a year within two months of completing its current public transport record, or by a date determined by the MEC and made known in the Provincial Gazette.
+- (b) the circumstances in which operating licences or permits authorizing the operation of public transport within any part of its area, should be allowed; - (c) the use of public transport facilities within its area; - (d) the avoidance of wasteful competition between transport operators; - (e) the conclusion of commercial service contracts for unsubsidised public transport services; and - (f) the conditions which should be imposed by the board in respect of operating licences. - (3) Operating licences strategies must be in accordance with the requirements, and in the manner and form as generally prescribed by the Minister in consultation with the 10 MECS, but the MEC may prescribe the content of operating licences strategies in addition to such requirements. - (4) (a) The operating licences strategy must, subject to paragraph (b), be submitted to the MEC for approval. - (b) Such approval must relate only to procedures, financial issues that affect the province, provincial policy and principles, transport across the boundaries of the areas of planning authorities, interprovincial transport and other matters provided for in provincial laws. - (5) In the absence of a public transport plan, a planning authority must ensure that its operating licences strategy is updated on a continuous basis and consolidated at least once a year within two months of completing its current public transport record, or by a date determined by the MEC and made known in the Provincial Gazette.